Vaseline Paint Layering Technique For Furniture

 I tend to have a problem with the amount of Vaseline.
 I tried something different this time.
 Instead of applying the Vaseline with a rag I just used my fingers.
 It’s easier to tell how much petroleum jelly I’m applying to the furniture.

 Wipe on a very thin layer in the areas you want to be distressed.
-Work on detailed areas and edges and curves.
+Work on detailed areas, edges, and curves.
 Too much Vaseline and the paint gets gunky and you have to wipe it all off and start over.
 Voice of experience.

 Step 3.
 Apply the Second Paint Color.

 My second layer color choice was gray.
-I wanted a soft dreamy look and a flat finish.
-To get the flat finish and the gray color I mixed my own color once again.
+I wanted a soft, dreamy look and a flat finish.
+I mixed my own color once again to get the flat finish and the gray color.
 I mixed together Charcoal and Wedding Cake colors in Martha Stewart Craft Vintage Décor Paint.

-Don’t be afraid to mix paint colors together to make your own custom color.
-I have a large selection of paints on my shelves so I hate to go buy more paints.
-You can go to the store and buy the paint color for your project or do as I do and use what you have on hand.
+Don’t be afraid to mix paint colors together to create your own custom color.
+I have a large selection of paints on my shelves, so I hate to go buy more.
+You can go to the store and buy the paint color for your project, or do as I do and use what you have on hand.

 I applied one coat of gray paint over the pink.
 You may be able to see the little yellow “pyramids” under the headboard.
 I love these things.
 I painted both sides of the bed in one shot and laid the bed on the pyramids until the paint dried.